-We are pleased to submit the annual report of the County Treasurer's Office for 2017.
-The bulk of the work completed in the County Treasurers Office is mandated by Michigan Law.
-However, the level of service provided by the Office of the County Treasurer must be supported by the Board of Commissioners.
-It is our intent by presenting this annual report to provide statistics and numbers as a result of the services we provide as well as report the monetary impact of these services to the general fund.
+We are pleased to submit the annual report of the County Treasurer's Office for 2018.
+It is our intent, by presenting this annual report to provide statistics and numbers as a result of the services we provide as well as report the monetary impact of these services to the general fund.